catherning/anki-collection-editing/README.md

 ```bash
 python src/hint_generation.py
 ```
-During the conversion / hint generation, you will be prompted to input `"Y"` to confirm the steps and continue the edition of the notes.
+During the conversion / hint generation, you will be prompted to input `"y"` to confirm the steps and continue the edition of the notes.

 TODO: add pictures of the logs